 - Provides a developmentally appropriate PSHE curriculum which develops students understanding of acceptable behaviour and keeping themselves safe.
-(Examples should be listed here) - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued.
-(Examples should be listed here) - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported (state process/examples)) - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy). - Where there is an allegation or concern that a child has abused others Section 4.4 of the Hertfordshire Safeguarding Children Board Procedures Manual (Electronic), 'Children Who Abuse Others':
+This includes stranger danger, appropriate interactions with different people, what to do if you are lost (safe adults), safer and less safe environments, on line safety etc - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued.
+This is facilitated by high adult to pupil ratios, a listening ethos and checking annually that each child feels that they have an adult whom they could talk to if they were worried. - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported through time spent with a chosen adult to talk either informally or through 'Draw and Talk', 'Snack and Chat' or similar interventions. - Develop robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy).

+Where there is an allegation or concern that a child has abused others Section 4.4 of the Hertfordshire Safeguarding Children Board Inter Agency Child Protection Procedures manual, 'Children Who Abuse Others':

-http://hertsscb.proceduresonline.com/chapters/p_chil_abuse.html https://www.gov.uk/government/publications/keeping-children-safe-in-education--2
+http://hertsscb.proceduresonline.com/chapters/p_chil_abuse.html